 Architecture Some buildings and sites can be very interesting in relation to particular historical topics e.g. the Park Hill Estate in Sheffield or the recently demolished Dulcie Bridge Pub in Manchester in relation to working class / social history.

-Film British Film Institute Library if you’re a historical film fan.
-You can also access lots of early films easily online for free!
+British Film Institute Library 🔗 Worth a look if you’re a historical film fan!
+You can also access lots of early films easily online for free.
 It can be interesting to see what working class folk in 1930s Britain enjoyed, or to see the impact of the rise of fascism in Europe on film (think lots of marching and pompous soundtracks!)

 Street art Street art and culture – this can be interesting in relation to how communities have changed over time, for example through migration or gentrification.
 You don’t even need to go far from home to do this.
 How has the high street changed?
 In relation to what historical processes?
 How have people responded and why?